Major John Geoffrey Appleyard, DSO, MC and Bar, RASC, CDO, SOE, SSRF and SAS.

 We have kind permission and support from his family to seek support to clean and restore his Memorial in Bramley Baptist Churchyard to its original condition when established in 1946, The only Memorial on consecrated ground outside of the Cassino Memorial, Itlay that names and pays tribute to this very brave man

-All proceeds including donations, other than direct print and postage costs will be utilised to renovate and maintain the Appleyard Memorial.
+All proceeds including donations, will be utilised to renovate and maintain the Appleyard Memorial.

 Please purchase with your Debit or Credit Card through the PayPal form below – you do not need a PayPal account to purchase this way, just choose “Checkout as a guest” after ordering.